This is the segment of the Clay County Sheriff's Office where the

 services that prove to be very visible to the public and can make

 front-page news.
-This division, led by the Chief of Special Operations Captain Mike Lawrence, includes the Community Relations Unit, Traffic Section (which includes the K9 Unit), Reserve Unit, Juvenile Crime Section, Crossing Guards,
+This division, led by the Chief of Special Operations Captain Ricardo Wright, includes the Community Relations Unit, Traffic Section (which includes the K9 Unit), Reserve Unit, Juvenile Crime Section, Crossing Guards,

 Marine Unit, SWAT, Dive Team, Hostage Negotiators and Emergency Management Planning Unit.